KishanKRavi/ImageGenerator/README.md

 # howToGetAccessKey
-regiister and login to the unstop https://unsplash.com/developers  , click on "your apps" option , click on "new application",
+register and login to the unstop https://unsplash.com/developers  , click on "your apps" option , click on "new application",
 Accept the api usage and guidelines,